A Roadmap For Personalization That’s Easy to Understand

 You may think you know what your audiences want, but without user testing and research, you can’t be sure.
 And with new services available today, user research and testing doesn’t have to time-intensive or costly.

-We recently shared how to conduct user research easily and effectively (link to user research and testing blog post).
+We recently shared how to conduct user research easily and effectively.
+Learn more here!
 This process can provide huge dividends in helping you create a product that your users want and use.

 STEP 4 – Map out your customers’ personalized journeys.